Benefits Of Energy-Efficient Windows and Double Glazing

 Not only do energy efficient windows offer these benefits, but they also last for 20 years; furthermore there should be little to no maintenance needed for 20 years

 The best energy efficient glass to invest in is low emissivity (Low-E) glass.
-This type of glass has an invisible coat of metal oxide located on the internal panes- this metal oxide layer lets in light and heat but reduces the amount of heat that escapes.
-Double glazed windows use gases such as argon, xenon and krypton in the area between the sheets of glass - as these are dehydrated gases.
+This glass has an invisible coat of metal oxide located on the internal panes- this metal oxide layer lets in light and heat but reduces the amount of heat that escapes.
+Double glazed windows use natural gases such as argon, xenon and krypton between the sheets of glass - as these are dehydrated gases.
 Argon is the most commonly used as it has 34% lower thermal conductivity than air.

 People get confused, thinking it's just the glass itself that is the energy efficient side to the window, however even though it’s a major part, there are other factors, like the pane spacers and the frame materials.

 Pane spacers are set around the inside edges to keep the two panes of glass separate.
 Pane spacers that contain little to no metal, are usually the best for maximum efficiency for you and your household.

 PVCu frames have a very long lifespan and don’t require a lot of maintenance- they can also be recycled.
 PVCu frames are not only environmentally friendly, but they also serve their time very well.